GoogleContainerTools/kpt-functions-catalog/functions/go/set-labels/README.md

 ```

 To use a `SetLabels` custom resource as the `functionConfig`, the desired labels
 must be specified in the `labels` field.
-You can optionally
-use `additionalLabelFields` to specify the additional fields you want to update.
+Sometimes you have resources (
+especially custom resources) that have labels or selectors fields in fields
+other than the [defaults][commonlabels], you can specify such label fields using
-It will be used jointly with the [defaults][commonlabels].
+additionalLabelFields.
+It will be used jointly with the
+[defaults][commonlabels].

 `additionalLabelFields` has following fields:

 - `group`: Select the resources by API version group.
 Will select all groups if